sicara/tf-explain/README.md

 ## Roadmap

-- [ ] Improve computational time for callbacks (occlusion, gradcam)
+- [ ] Improve performance for callbacks (occlusion, gradcam)
 - [ ] Add other method (SmoothGrad for instance)
+- [ ] Make all heatmap visualizations centralized and uniform